BIM

 What is next?

-Digitalisation and BIM will further expand and become a standard in the construction industry.
-All stakeholders of a project will use BIM as a common data environment, from financial and construction planning to execution and maintenance.
+Digitalization and BIM will further expand and become a standard in the construction industry.
+All stakeholders in a project will use BIM as a common data environment, from financial and construction planning to execution and maintenance.

-With the usage of BIM, the data from construction projects can be gathered and analysed in a structured way to identify inefficiencies in the process and to accurately predict financial and resource needs.
-We believe that companies in construction and installation will need to focus on building up and leveraging digital processes rather than just looking for another way to cut costs, in order to be successful in the coming decade.
+With the use of BIM, the data from construction projects can be gathered and analysed in a structured way to identify inefficiencies in the process and accurately predict financial and resource needs.
+We believe that companies in construction and installation will need to focus on building up and leveraging digital processes rather than just looking for another way to cut costs to be successful in the coming decade.

-Digitalisation might be the most important driver of change in the industry.
+Digitalization might be the most important driver of change in the industry.
 Soon, contractors and installers will prefer to only work with manufacturers who allow and facilitate seamless digital work processes.
-Moreover, contractors and installers will search for a manufacturer:
+Moreover, contractors and installers will search for a manufacturer.

-- Who delivers the right BIM information & tools for their platform.
+- Who delivers the right BIM information and tools for their platform?

 - Who offers a seamless order process.